 It was one of those “AHA!” moments.
 As you know, I am a crazy hoarder of fabric scraps.
 I’m constantly looking for ways to use them up, and my scrap bin often has trouble closing because it’s so stuffed.
 At the same time, I go through quite a bit of ribbon.
 Each Lunch Kit that I make takes a little bit for wrapping up the napkins and utensils, and that adds up when I’m making lots and lots of them.

 AHA!
-It turns out, you can make functional, coordinating ribbon with just long, skinny fabric scraps and a pair of pinking shears!
-The pinked edges avoid fraying, and I love the look of it.
+It turns out, you can make functional, coordinating, homemade ribbon with just two craft supplies!
+I love the look of it.

-- Choose a scrap of fabric that’s the length you’ll need.
+- a scrap of fabric that’s the length you’ll need.

 - Use your pinks to trim the ends of your ribbon at an angle.